Five Reasons to "Fall" in Love with the South

 Beer Steins and Scary Times

 Fall is also Spooky Season.
-Destinations like Savannah, Ga., St. Augustine, Fla., and Charleston, S.C., and places such as the 1886 Crescent Hotel in Eureka Springs, Ark., Myrtles Plantation in St. Francisville, La., and Trans-Allegheny Lunatic Asylum in Weston, West WVa., spook all year-around with ghost tours.
-Many haunted houses/trails/escape rooms, etc., get their spook on around mid-September, even earlier in the month for some.
+From destinations like Savannah, Georgia, St. Augustine, Florida, and Charleston, South Carolina, to places such as the 1886 Crescent Hotel in Eureka Springs, Arkansas, Myrtles Plantation in St. Francisville, Louisiana, and the Trans-Allegheny Lunatic Asylum in Weston, West Virginia, these locations are spooked all year round with ghost tours.
+Many haunted houses/trails/escape rooms and other attractions get their spook on around mid-September, with some starting even earlier in the month.

-"Scare" up your heart rate with the above-mentioned Horror in the Hollow in Piggott, Ark., as you board Grimm's Ghoul Bus or visit Bubba's Butcher Barn.
-Over in Nixo, Mo., the loud noise you hear is probably your blood rushing as you make your way through a hauntingly immersive forest realm experience along the James River known as the Field of Screams, Sept.
-15 - Oct.
-29. Dread Hollow's Camp Dread, opens Sept.
-30, in Chattanooga, Tenn., is an intense haunted house and escape rooms that aren't for the faint of heart.
-Netherworld Haunted House returns to the greater Atlanta area (Stone Mountain, specifically) with walk-through haunts PRIMORDIAL and CRYPTIC CHAOS, opening Sept.
-23, guaranteed to push the envelope regarding thrills and chills and then some.
-Don't forget to check out the Monster Museum or, for something with a little less chills but still filled with thrills, Escape the NetherWorld, five themed escape rooms with the newest one involving aliens.
-When you think you can't be scared enough, The Haunted Farm opens Sept.
-29 in Hendersonville, N.C.
+"Scare" up your heart rate with the above-mentioned Horror in the Hollow, weekends through November 1, in Piggott, Arkansas, as you board the Zombie Paintball Bus or visit Bubba's Butcher Barn.
+Over in Nixa, Missouri, the loud noise you hear is probably your blood rushing as you make your way through a hauntingly immersive forest realm experience along the James River, known as the Field of Screams, featuring two ghastly experiences, weekends through November 1.
+Netherworld Haunted House, weekends through November 8, returns to the greater Atlanta area (Stone Mountain, specifically) with two walk-through haunts: Monster Attack and Oblivion, Return of the Mangler, guaranteed to push the envelope regarding thrills and chills and then some.
+Don't forget to check out the Monster Museum, or for something with a little less chills but still filled with thrills, Escape the NetherWorld, which has five themed escape rooms, including one where you escape Sasquatch.
+When you think you can't be scared enough, The Haunted Farm opens September 27 in Hendersonville, N.C.
 The haunted attractions include the farm, woods, slaughterhouse, demon hay shed, and more.
+Dread Hollow, located in Chattanooga, Tennessee, October 2- November 2 (Thursday to Saturday nights), offers an intense haunted house and escape rooms that are not for the faint of heart.

 If you're the type that wants some lore, history or both with hauntings, then ghost tours are for you.
-Nearly every destination offers eerie tours during the fall and especially in October.
-Some to remember include Saint Charles (Mo.)
-Legends & Lanterns, Oct.
-14 -15, 21 - 22, and 27 - 29; Port Salerno (Fla.)
-Ghost Tours and Lawrenceburg (Ky.)
-Ghost Walk.
+Nearly every destination offers eerie tours during the fall, and especially in October, such as Saint Charles (Mo.)
+Legends & Lanterns, October 11-12, 18-19, and 24 - 26, Haunted History Village Tour or the Haunted History Museum Tour, October 10 -11, in Pensacola, Florida.

 Leaf Peeping

-From the Texas Hill Country to the Circle of Colors Trail in Alabama, the Great Smoky Mountains and the Blue Ridge Parkway, there are many great places to see the turning of leaves.
+From the Pig Trail Scenic Byway in Arkansas to the Circle of Colors Trail in Alabama, the Great Smoky Mountains and the Blue Ridge Parkway, there are many great places to see the turning of leaves.

-Up your viewing with experiences like exploring with Tram Tours at Lost Canyon Cave and Nature Trail in Ridgedale, Mo., riding aboard Blue Ridge Scenic Railway in Blue Ridge, Ga., cruising along the Tennessee River Gorge aboard the Southern Belle Riverboat in Chattanooga, and floating high above with Asheville (N.C.)
+Up your viewing with experiences with the Fall Tram Rides or the Fall Chuckwagon Tours during Cedar Fest at Big Cedar Lodge in Ridgedale, Missouri, riding aboard Blue Ridge Scenic Railway in Blue Ridge, Georgia, cruising along the Tennessee River Gorge aboard the Southern Belle Riverboat in Chattanooga, and floating high above with Asheville (N.C.)
 Balloon Company.

 Outdoors